JackofSpades707/git-commit/README.md

 * Refactor code
 * -b --browse should resolve the http url for the repo & open it in prefered browser
 * git push msg should include the repo's http URL
+* Port over this functionality to an arg: https://hastebin.com/utefupiyin.bash

 ## todo-done
 * Ignores filenames matching $repo/.gitignore